/* */

 Our History

-The DFN Foundation was established by city financier David Forbes-Nixon who has a son with a learning disability.
-He became aware of the lack of effective provision to meet his son’s needs and that of other young people like him and was determined to try and make a positive difference.
+DFN Project SEARCH was founded by David Forbes-Nixon who has a son with a learning disability.
+He became aware of the lack of effective provision to meet his son’s needs and those of other young people like him and was determined to try and make a positive difference.